felipejsborges/mothers-day-website/README.md

 ### How can I use it? ⑃
 - Use as a [template](https://github.com/felipejsborges/mothers_day_website/generate) and modify whatever you wish and give it a gift to your mother.
 - Fork it, make changes, send a pull request.
-My mother and wife will be so thankful to an even more beautiful website for next year 🤣
+My mother and my wife will be so thankful to an even more beautiful website for next year 🤣
 <hr>

 by Felipe Borges<br>